 Caring for My COPD

-Caring for My COPD is a 10- week program at North Hamilton Community Health Centre for people who have Chronic Obstructive Pulmonary Disease (COPD) including those recently hospitalized due to COPD
+Caring for My COPD is a 10- week program at Compass Community Health for people who have Chronic Obstructive Pulmonary Disease (COPD) including those recently hospitalized due to COPD

 If you experience acute flare-ups of COPD, consider our community based program to help you gain better control of your COPD.

 - There is NO COST for this program

 - Personalized exercise program supervised by healthcare professionals

 - Weekly education sessions that will help you learn how to manage your COPD

 - You can attend the program as frequently as you like

 - Your family member(s) or support person is most welcome to accompany you